 Although there is no visible site preserving Jackson’s fire-breathing hill, there’s still plenty to learn about this geological feature.
 The majority of the 420-mile Jackson Volcano sits underneath the Mississippi Coliseum, and the massive amount of carbon dioxide bottled beneath the venue proves its existence!
 Its presence is also felt on the ground.
 Indeed, even though the volcano is extinct, its core has risen and pushed up a clay-like rock that surrounds the dome.
 Interestingly enough, this sediment has stretched to the rest of the Jackson area and still causes a lot of foundation problems!

 Other Natural Wonders Around Jackson, MS

-Scientists believe there are two volcanic islands in our state: including the Jackson Volcano and one in Midnight.
-If you venture out to Midnight, MS, you’ll know this small, unincorporated community sits atop another dormant volcano from the same prehistoric period.
+Scientists believe there are two volcanic islands in our state: the Jackson Volcano and the Midnight Volcano.
+If you venture out to Midnight, MS, you’ll see that this small, unincorporated community sits atop dormant volcano from the same prehistoric period.

 If you love nature and want to discover a magical place, head to the Petrified Forest!
 This location makes for the perfect day activity and is right outside of Jackson.
 You can spend an afternoon in the fairytale-like park, walking amongst 36 million-year-old trees that have turned to stone over the centuries.

 Stay in Jackson’s Best B&B!